SaketNer/Connect4-AI/README.md

 Ensure that Python 3 is installed on your system.<br>

 ### Instructions
-Download both FourConnectAI.py and FourConnect.py into a folder.
+Download both FourConnectAI.py and FourConnect.py into a folder.<br>
-Open a Terminal in that folder and run "python3 FourConnectAI.py"
+Open a Terminal in that folder and run "python3 FourConnectAI.py"<br>

 ## How the code works
 This FourConnectAI.py has the complete code for the AI player.
 It encompasses the implementation of tree search, heuristic function and alpha-beta pruning.
 The main function is also present in this function.<br>